m-hahn/grammar-optim/writeup/pnas-word-order-si.md

 Here we provide evidence that this is not impact our conclusions, since the ordering of the various relations subsumed under the UD label strongly agree typologically.

-1. Correlation \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {3}}} captures correlations with inflected tense, aspect, and negation auxiliaries as stated by \citet{dryer1992greenbergian}; however, *aux* aso encompasses other types of auxiliaires, such as modals.
+1. Correlation (3) captures correlations with inflected tense, aspect, and negation auxiliaries as stated by \citet{dryer1992greenbergian}; however, *aux* aso encompasses other types of auxiliaires, such as modals.
 We note that other authors, including \citet{greenberg1963universals}, have stated the correlation for all inflected auxiliaries; for further references, we refer to \citet[Number 501]{plank2000universals}.

-We used the UD treebanks to confirm that different auxiliaries tend to pattern together, and that the most frequent order of the \emph{aux} relation coincides with that of inflected tense-aspect or negation auxiliaries.
+We used the UD treebanks to confirm that different auxiliaries tend to pattern together, and that the most frequent order of the *aux* relation coincides with that of inflected tense-aspect or negation auxiliaries.

-We collected, for each UD language, all dependents of the \emph{aux} dependency, occurring at least 10 times, and compared their dominant orders, which we operationalized as their more common order in the treebank (auxiliary--head or head--auxiliary).
+We collected, for each UD language, all dependents of the *aux* dependency, occurring at least 10 times, and compared their dominant orders, which we operationalized as their more common order in the treebank (auxiliary--head or head--auxiliary).
 The dependency occurs in all but two very small treebanks (Telugu and Irish).
-In 43 languages, all extracted auxiliaries had the same dominant order, with the possible exception of uninflected particles labeled \emph{aux} (Croatian, German, Polish, Ukrainian).
+In 43 languages, all extracted auxiliaries had the same dominant order, with the possible exception of uninflected particles labeled *aux* (Croatian, German, Polish, Ukrainian).
 In three languages (Ancient Greek, Russian), there were other auxiliaries with different dominant order, but these were modal or passive auxiliaries.
-Finally, in three languages (Afrikaans, Old Church Slavonic, and Persian), not all tense-aspect auxiliaries showed the same dominant order as the \emph{aux} dependency overall.
+Finally, in three languages (Afrikaans, Old Church Slavonic, and Persian), not all tense-aspect auxiliaries showed the same dominant order as the *aux* dependency overall.
 For instance, in Persian, the perfect auxiliary \emph{budan} follows the main verb, whereas the future auxiliary \emph{xaastan xaah-} precedes it~\citep[pp. 117, 121]{mace2015persian}.

-Taken together, this shows that the dominant order of the \emph{aux} relation strongly coincides with that of inflected tense-aspect auxiliaries, except for a small number of languages where different tense-aspect auxiliaries show different orders.
+Taken together, this shows that the dominant order of the *aux* relation strongly coincides with that of inflected tense-aspect auxiliaries, except for a small number of languages where different tense-aspect auxiliaries show different orders.